2022 Cook Islands general election

-General elections were held in the Cook Islands on 1 August 2022.
+The 2022 Cook Islands general election was held on 1 August 2022 to determine the composition of the 18th Parliament of the Cook Islands.
 A referendum on legalising medical cannabis was held on the same day.

 Background

 In the 2018 general election, the Democratic Party won a plurality with 11 seats but fell short of the 13 required to form a government.
 The incumbent Cook Islands Party (CIP), led by then-prime minister Henry Puna won 10 seats; the One Cook Islands Movement (OCI) secured a single seat, and independents won the remaining two.
 The CIP remained in government due to the support of the OCI and independents.

 In October 2020, Puna resigned as prime minister to run for secretary-general of the Pacific Islands Forum.
 Deputy prime minister Mark Brown succeeded Puna as prime minister and leader of the Cook Islands Party.
 Brown appointed Robert Tapaitau deputy prime minister.

 Electoral system

 The 24 members of the Parliament of the Cook Islands were elected from single-member electorates by first-past-the-post voting.